-It is recommended that the Audit and Risk Committee:
+It is recommended that Cabinet:

-- Note the changes to the Whistleblowing Policy and confirm their endorsement of the Policy to Council. - Note the change to the Anti Fraud, Corruption and Bribery Policy and confirm their endorsement of the Policy to Council. - Note the changes to the Anti-Money Laundering Policy and confirm their endorsement of the Policy to Council.
+- Note the changes to the Whistleblowing Policy and confirm their endorsement of the Policy. - Note the change to the Anti Fraud, Corruption and Bribery Policy and confirm their endorsement of the Policy. - Note the changes to the Anti-Money Laundering Policy and confirm their endorsement of the Policy.